 Viva La Evidence! by James McCormack

 The small lock icon beside a link indicates this is an online library resource.
-You have to login to LibAccess when off-campus to access the full-text articles and videos.
 When you click on the resource link from off-campus you'll be redirected to a login page.
+Login using your MacID and password to access the content.

 Check out these helpful HSL tutorials for tips on conducting an effective and efficient search!